VA250 for Tourism Partners

 If you’re interested in having a listing on the VA250 website, please reach out to VA250@visitcharlottesville.org to learn more.

-Right now we are focused on historic sites, attractions, and experiences that fall into the time frame between the pre-colonial era and 1830 and are open to the public.
+We are focused on historic sites, attractions, and experiences that are open to the public and fall into the time frame between the pre-colonial era and 1830 or speak to our nation's efforts to become a more perfect union.
 “Places to Visit” could include a historic site, a trail (such as a beverage trail or historic route), or historic accommodation.

 Grant Funding